graugans/go-ovp8xx/doc/filter.md

 # Using Go text/template for Advanced Data Filtering

 This document demonstrates the usage of the Go text/template package to filter and format the output of the `ovp8xx get` command for manipulating the result data.
-There ar two custom functions created to enhance the filtering: `prefix` and `toJSON`.
+There are two custom functions created to enhance the filtering: `prefix` and `toJSON`.

 ## The `prefix` Function

-The `prefix` function is designed to solve the problem of trailing commas, which are for example not allowed in JSON.
+The `prefix` function is designed to solve the problem of trailing commas, which are, for example, not allowed in JSON.
 The idea is to prefix each line with a comma, except for the very first one.
 This function is particularly useful when generating JSON output dynamically, where the number of elements may vary.

 Here's how it's used in the command: